 #6 – ToDoist

-Last up on our list of some of the best Productivity Apps for Android, we have TimeTune.
-If you have been looking for an app to tidy up your daily schedule, be it at work, in school or even at home, then TimeTune is just the right app for you.
+Next up on our list of some of the best Productivity Apps for Android, we have TimeTune.
+If you have been looking for an app to tidy up your daily schedule, be it at work, in school, or even at home, then TimeTune is just the right app for you.
 It is essentially a timetable app that will allow you to create various kinds of schedules to fulfill different needs.
-I have personally been using this app since the past 4 years, and this has dramatically improved my productivity and has helped me stay well oriented towards my tasks and my goals.
-If you are a student, and find it hard to manage your homework and studies due to all the classes, then using TimeTune to create a simple weekly overlay of your classes will help tremendously.
-On the other hand, as a fresher at work, you can use this app to fine tune your daily schedule and ensure that you achieve all your goals everyday effortlessly.
+I have personally been using this app for the past 4 years, and this has dramatically improved my productivity and has helped me stay well oriented towards my tasks and my goals.
+If you are a student and find it hard to manage your homework and studies due to all the classes, then using TimeTune to create a simple weekly overlay of your classes will help tremendously.
+On the other hand, as a fresher at work, you can use this app to fine-tune your daily schedule and ensure that you achieve all your goals every day effortlessly.